Paul Budde

 The later emperors would claim their legitimacy at least partly on Charles the Great, who became in 800 the first emperor.
 Frederick I Barbarossa (approx 1122 – 1190) even claimed the ‘sainthood’ for the Empire.
 During his reign also Charles the Great was canonised (but never sainted)..

-As mentioned, the immunities that had been handed out under the Merovingians became now ‘protections’.
+As mentioned in the Merovingian chapter, the immunities that had been handed out under the Merovingians became now ‘protections’.
 This basically took the power away from the monasteries and made the kings the rulers who did have the obligation to protect the monasteries, without distinguishing ownership.
 They claimed their credibility by stating that they themselves had arisen from monasteries and churches (Bishop Arnulf and the saintly Abbess Gertrude of Nivelles).

 The change of guards also saw the start of change of power within the Church, until know it were the monasteries that had played the leading role but slowly bishops and their bureaucratic structures would take over the lead.
 With the state and the church now being one, powerful bishops from the aristocracy and closely linked to the royal family would run the church like a state.